While making the decision to

 have to choose the best option for

-a favorable resolution no matter what circumstances are involved.
+resolution no matter what circumstances are involved.

 Get in touch with us for dedicated legal counsel and support from our Jacksonville divorce